-The purpose of this article is to guide you through Sketchfab's implementation of PBR, not to teach you how to use PBR.
+The purpose of this article is to guide you through Sketchfab's implementation of PBR, as well as the Sketchfab material editor.
+It is not intended to teach you how to use PBR in general.
 There are many great resources on PBR theory and practice, including Allegorithmic's PBR Guide.

 What is PBR?